qodesmith/modern-app/README.md

 - The React docs have a section on [Adding TypeScript to a Project](https://reactjs.org/docs/static-type-checking.html#adding-typescript-to-a-project) as well.
 - Webpack also has a [TypeScript guide](https://webpack.js.org/guides/typescript/).

-TODO:

-- [ ] Look into how [SWC](https://swc.rs/docs/getting-started) (an alternative to Babel) fits in to TypeScript and Webpack.
-- [ ] If using SWC, do we need to enable the [jsx](https://www.typescriptlang.org/tsconfig#jsx) option with a value of `preserve`?
-This leaves the JSX untouched with the expectation that something later in the build process will handle it.
-An alternative is a value of `react-jsx` which emit's `.js` files with the JSX changed to `_jsx` calls.

 ## React

 ## Webpack